daschachtler/data-analysis/wavefront propagation with ASM/readme.txt

-angular_spectrum_method.py calculates the propagation of an initial wavefield with the angular spectrum method.
+angular_spectrum_method.py calculates the wavefield plane-parallel to a given wavefield with the angular spectrum method.
+This allows for calculation of the propagation of a monochromatic wave.